Cart (8) Items

 Compared to milk chocolate, dark chocolate’s got three times more antioxidants and slightly less sugar.
 Moreover, it seems that the milk in the milk chocolate can actually counteract the benefits of cocoa.
 Studies shows within an hour of consuming dark chocolate, there is a spike in the antioxidant levels in the bloodstream; with milk chocolate, no spike was observed.
 The milk inhibits the antioxidant activity of the chocolate and the absorption of phytonutrients.

-The healthiest way to enjoy cocoa powder?
+The healthiest way to enjoy cacao powder?

 Add it to a vegan smoothie with greens, like this Chocolate Peanut Butter Shake.